 Travel discounts.
-With the Alaska Airlines Visa Signature® card, you can get 50% off day passes at the Alaska Lounge and 20% back on all Alaska Airlines in-flight purchases.
+With the DUPLICATE Alaska Airlines Visa Signature® card, you can get 50% off day passes at the Alaska Lounge and 20% back on all Alaska Airlines in-flight purchases.
 With the Alaska Airlines Visa® Business credit card, you can get 50% off Alaska Lounge day passes and 20% back on in-flight food, beverage and Wi-Fi purchases.

 Visa Signature® benefits on the consumer card.
-The Alaska Airlines Visa Signature® card comes with Visa Signature® card benefits, including roadside dispatch, auto rental collision damage waiver, extended warranty, and travel and emergency assistance services.
+The DUPLICATE Alaska Airlines Visa Signature® card comes with Visa Signature® card benefits, including roadside dispatch, auto rental collision damage waiver, extended warranty, and travel and emergency assistance services.

 Business card benefits.
 The Alaska Airlines Visa® Business credit card offers discounted redemption levels when you redeem miles for hotel stays using Alaska Airlines Hotels.
 It also comes with $1 million in travel accident insurance and auto rental insurance, emergency ticket replacement, lost–luggage assistance and the option to get extended protection.
 The card also lets you set spending limits on individual employee cards.

 Cost for Companion Fare.
 This benefit is a great value, but it’s not free.
 You’ll pay $99 plus taxes and fees.

 Extra cost for employee cards.
 The annual fee for the Alaska Airlines Visa® Business credit card is $50 for the company and $25 per card.
 That last part could end up costing you a significant chunk of money each year if you have several employees to whom you need to issue cards — and there are competing small business cards that offer employee cards at no additional cost.

 Alternatives to consider